 So, keep building your relationships with your top targets via social media and strengthen your online network.
 For example, use LinkedIn for your sales activity: Make sure you know when your top prospects move roles and when your top target accounts are in the news to build lead gens around relevant info.

 The ways to follow your targets are manifold and depend on your field.
 But having a clear goal while everyone else can’t see the forest for the trees is a good way forward.

 3. Type-Specific Selling: Analyze Your Contact!

-Ivonne Affhüpper offers this advice: “Analyze your counterpart via preliminary research and then especially with introductory video calls, and try to deduce crucial information for the next few minutes and maybe for the next years: How does the person talk?
+“It helps to analyze your counterpart via preliminary research and then, especially with introductory video calls.
+I try to deduce crucial information for the next few minutes and maybe for the next years: How does the person talk?
 What does he or she want?
-What type of person is he or she?
-What can be derived from his or her background?
-What do the posters, paintings or objects in the living or working room say about him/her?
+What type of person are they?
+What can be derived from their background?
+What do the posters, paintings or objects in the living or working room say about them?
 How does he or she deal with their kids disturbing the call?”